Where are they now? Barcelona’s 10 youngest goalscorers since 1990

 One of three current Barcelona players on this list, Fati wrote his name into the history books by scoring against Osasuna in August 2019.

 The Spain international later became the youngest player to score in the Champions League and finished his breakthrough season with eight goals in 33 appearances in all competitions.

 But his progress was derailed by a serious knee injury that caused him to watch from the sidelines for the bulk of the 2020-21 campaign.
-He’s since struggled to stay fit and Barcelona are reportedly concerned about his tendency for sustaining injuries.
+He’s since struggled to stay fit and has only started one match this season – leaving his World Cup spot in doubt.